 The criterion for employment under the rehab Act bears similarity with the provision of title I of ADA where the protection of qualified individuals with disabilities is guaranteed.
-Under the Act a person with a disability is a person who has mental or physical limitations, that is capable of limiting him/her to one or more life activities.
+Under the Act a person with a disability is a person who has mental or physical limitations, that are capable of limiting him/her to one or more life activities.
 “Qualified” relatively means such person satisfies the employment requirements of the position he or she holds or applying for and can perform its essential functions, with or without reasonable accommodation.

 Section 508 of the Rehabilitation Act

 Whereas, Section 508 of the Rehabilitation Act specifically deals with information technology.
 It directs that federal agencies’ electronic and information technology developed, produced, procured, maintained, or used to be accessible to people with disabilities, either as members of the public or employees.
 While section 508 only applies to federal agencies, private recruiters had subscribed to its standards to ensure easy access to their technology infrastructures.
 Therefore, its provision could affect contractors and partners of these agencies.

 Accessibility of information technology enables different possible ways of approach and is not restricted to one ability of the user.
 A user with a visual defect must be able to use a responsive system not only installed for the blind, and persons with audio impairment must not be confined to a system that provides output to deaf users.